Aid for Trade

 Aid for Trade is an initiative by the World Trade Organization (WTO), as well as a policy concept in international economic and trade development, concerned with helping developing countries and particularly the least developed countries build trade capacity and infrastructure.

 Aid for Trade is included in Sustainable Development Goal 8 concerning "decent work and economic growth", which is one of the 17 Sustainable Development Goals which were established by the United Nations General Assembly in 2015.
 Target 8.a aims to "Increase Aid for Trade support for developing countries, in particular, least developed countries, including through the Enhanced Integrated Framework for Trade-related Technical Assistance to Least Developed Countries."

 In 2018, aid for trade commitments remained stable, at $58 billion, based on current prices.
 South and Central Asia received the highest share thereof (31.4 per cent), followed by sub-Saharan Africa (29.2 per cent).
 Lower-middle-income countries received 37.5 per cent of aid for trade, followed by least developed countries (36.8 per cent).

+In 2022, Africa and Asia together received 70% of Aid for Trade funds.
+Asia’s share rose by 22% to US$18.2 billion, while Africa’s fell by 2.5% to US$17.54 billion.